French cannon at Yorktown

 Source: National Archives, Lee Resolution (1776)

-British troops returned during a raid in May, 1779 by Commodore George Collier and Major General Edward Mathew.
-They destroyed the Gosport Shipyard at Portsmouth, but the raid was followed by another British abandonment after just two weeks.
+Except for naval raids, there were no British troops in Virginia for nearly three years after Lord Dunmore sailed away from Gwynn's Island in July 1776.
+The army returned during a raid in May, 1779 led by Commodore George Collier and Major General Edward Mathew.
+They destroyed the Gosport Shipyard at Portsmouth, but that attack was followed by another British abandonment after just two weeks.

 the British captured the Gosport Shipyard at Portsmouth and burned it in 1779